ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 Section 10.8 of [](#RFC7285) defines two categories of endpoint properties:
 `resource-specific` and `global`.
 Resource-specific property names are prefixed with the ID of the resource they depend upon, while global property names have no such prefix.
-Property Map and Filtered Property Map defined in this document do not distinguish between those two types of properties.
-Instead, if there is a dependency, it is indicated by the `uses` capability of a Property Map, and is shared by all properties and entity domains in that map.
+The property map and the filtered property map defined in this document do not distinguish between those two types of properties.
+Instead, if there is a dependency, it is indicated by the `uses` capability of a property map, and is shared by all properties and entity domains in that map.
 Accordingly, it is RECOMMENDED that resource-specific endpoint properties be deprecated, and no new resource-specific endpoint properties be defined.